Blue Wahoos, Shuckers Postponed in Biloxi

 Pensacola Blue Wahoos News Release

-Biloxi, Miss. - Wednesday's scheduled game at Keesler Federal Park between the Pensacola Blue Wahoos and Biloxi Shuckers was postponed due to rain.
+Biloxi, Miss. - Friday's scheduled game at Keesler Federal Park between the Pensacola Blue Wahoos and Biloxi Shuckers has been postponed due to rain.

-The game will be made up as part of a doubleheader on Thursday, with two seven-inning games beginning at 5:35 p.m.
+The game will be made up as part of a doubleheader on Saturday, May 10, with two seven-inning games beginning at 5:05 p.m.
 CT.
-Game two of the twin bill will begin approximately 30 minutes after the conclusion of game one.
+Game two will begin approximately 30 minutes after the conclusion of game one.

-Fans can follow along on the Blue Wahoos Baseball Network with a live audio broadcast beginning at 5:30 on BlueWahoos.com/radio or the MiLB app.
+Fans can follow along on the Blue Wahoos Baseball Network with a live audio broadcast beginning at 5:00 p.m.
+CT on BlueWahoos.com/radio or the MiLB app.

+- Paolini Powers Stones to Fourth-Straight Win with Eighth Inning Homer - Columbus Clingstones

-- Veteran Pitchers Sean Poppen and Jordan Holloway Join Trash Pandas - Rocket City Trash Pandas
+- Trash Pandas Salute Armed Forces, Fall 4-1 to Biscuits on Friday - Rocket City Trash Pandas

-- School Daze: Trash Pandas Lose, Drop to 1-3 on Education Days - Rocket City Trash Pandas
+- Trash Pandas Drop Fourth-Straight to Biscuits on Friday - Rocket City Trash Pandas

-- Watters Strong Start Leads Montgomery Past Rocket City - Montgomery Biscuits
+- Biscuits Win Fifth Straight, Take Series against Trash Pandas - Montgomery Biscuits

 - Blue Wahoos, Shuckers Postponed in Biloxi - Pensacola Blue Wahoos

-- Game Info: Wednesday, May 7 vs. Montgomery: 11:05 AM: Toyota Field - Rocket City Trash Pandas
+- Game Info: Friday, May 9 vs. Montgomery (TB): 6:35 PM: Toyota Field - Rocket City Trash Pandas

+- Shuckers Outscore Blue Wahoos 15-2 in Doubleheader Sweep - Biloxi Shuckers

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.